-Action Assembly Behaviour Time Every Second Tuesday or when there is a whole school assembly Movement Walk in pairs to the hall silently Stop at the designated area outside the hall Note: Enter the hall following the teacher Yr 5 & 6 Enter Sit down silently in 2 lines with legs crossed, eyes to the front, hands in lap from the back of the hall When School Leaders say Good Afternoon students, respond "Good Afternoon Teachers and Parents" Active listening to the speakers Yr 3 & 4 use the When asked to stand, stand silently and quickly side door During the National Anthem, hands are placed by your side and you must stand very still and sing appropriately facing the flag During award presentations listen, clap at the end of the Student Recognition Awards Respectfully clap to show appreciation of special guests or class presentations At the end of the assembly sit in your lines and wait to hear your class name.
-Stand in lines, turn to the exit, walk leaving silently When walking back to your classroom you must walk silently in lines.
+Action Assembly Behaviour Time Every Second Tuesday or when there is a whole school assembly Movement Walk in pairs to the hall silently.
+Stop at the designated area outside the hall.
+Enter the hall following the teacher.
+Sit down silently in 2 lines with legs crossed, eyes to the front, hands in lap.
+Note: Year 5 and 6 enter from the back of the Hall When School Leaders say 'Good Afternoon Students', respond 'Good Afternoon Teachers and Parents'.
+Active listening to the speakers.
+When asked to stand, stand silently and quickly.
+During the National Anthem, hands are placed by your side, and you must stand very still Year 3 and 4 use the side door and sing appropriately facing the flag.
+During award presentations listen, clap at the end of the Student Recognition Awards Respectfully clap to show appreciation of special guests or class presentations.
+At the end of the assembly sit in your lines and wait to hear your class name.
+Stand in lines, turn to the exit, walk leaving silently.
+12. When walking back to your classroom you must walk silently in lines.
 Teacher will be at the back of the line ensuring this ATM is adhered to.
 (ANZAC Day no clapping at all)

-Action Lining Up Time After break times and before school.
-5 minutes, Movement When the first bell rings, ensure you have gone to the toilet and had a drink, so you are ready to move to your lining up space Walk to designated lining up space Sit or stand next to a partner Face the front of the line.
-Remain quiet until a teacher gives you an instruction
+Action Lining Up Time After break times and before school, 5 minutes Movement When the first bell rings, ensure you have gone to the toilet and had a drink, so you are ready to move to your lining up space.
+Walk to designated lining up space and sit or stand next to a partner.
+Face the front of the line.
+Remain quiet until a teacher gives you an instruction.

-Action Entering the classroom Time Less than 5 minutes, when instructed or with permission Movement Sensibly walk into the room Organise any appropriate learning materials Move to the area that you have been instructed to sit Remain quiet as you await your next instruction
+Action Entering the Classroom Time Less than 5 minutes, when instructed or with permission Movement Sensibly walk into the room.
+Organise any appropriate learning materials.
+Move to the area that you have been instructed to sit.
+Remain quiet as you await your next instruction.

-Action Exiting the classroom Time When the teacher dismisses you, less than 5 minutes.
-Movement Tidy your learning space Push in your chair Put your belongings away Walk out of the classroom If you choose to speak, it must be softly as you leave
+Action Exiting the Classroom Time When the teacher dismisses you, less than 5 minutes Movement Tidy your learning space.
+Push in your chair.
+Put your belongings away.
+Walk out of the classroom.
+If you choose to speak, it must be softly as you leave.